Qalthos/blog/content/FOSS@RIT/imaginerit-2011.rst

 my knowledge, though sometimes that wasn't much help.
 As the day progressed, we uncovered a few new bugs in the new system, and have some new tasks before the final release.

 All in all, a very exciting and fun weekend.
-We made a few contacts, introduced a few more people to FOSS@RIT, and gave away at least 40 LiveCDs.
+We made a few contacts, introduced a few more people to FOSS\@RIT, and gave away at least 40 LiveCDs.
 I think that qualifies as quite a success.

 .. _Rise Above the Crowd: rise.rit.edu